berenger-eu/tbfmm/paper/paper.md

 It reduces the complexity from a quadratic (`N` elements interact with `N` elements) to a quasi-linear complexity.
 The central idea of the FMM is to avoid computing the interactions between all the elements by approximating the interactions between elements that are far enough.
 To make this possible, the algorithm requires the potential of the interactions to decrease as the distance between interacting elements increases.
-In addition, the algorithm also requires that the kernel to approximate far interaction exists as providing an approximation kernel for a physical equation can be challenging.
+The algorithm also requires that the kernel to approximate far interactions exists; providing an approximation kernel for a physical equation can be challenging.
 Internally, the FMM is usually implemented with a tree that is mapped over the simulation box.
 A cell, i.e. a node of the tree, represents a part of the simulation box and is used by the algorithm to factorize the interactions between elements.
 The FMM was later extended for different types of physical simulations and different approximation kernels [@SABARIEGO2004403;@pham2012fast;@sabariego2004fast;@frangi2003coupled;@barba2011exafmm;@malhotra2015pvfmm;@darve2004fast;@darve2013optimizing;@blanchard2016efficient;@blanchard2015fast].